Back to Blog

 Why Multi-Channel Matters More Than You Think

 The reason this matters is behavioral.
-When a customer misses your callback, they do not call again.
-They text.
-A 2025 study by Juniper Research found that 67% of consumers preferred texting a business over calling when given the option.
-If your AI receptionist answers the initial call but cannot handle the SMS reply that follows, you have a gap in your lead capture pipeline.
+When a customer misses your callback, they often do not call again, they text.
+Texting a business is now a mainstream preference rather than a fallback, so an AI receptionist that answers the initial call but cannot handle the SMS or WhatsApp reply that follows leaves a gap in the lead capture pipeline.

 Trillet's approach keeps the conversation in one thread: the AI answers the call, sends an SMS summary to the caller, and handles any WhatsApp or SMS responses that come back.
 No separate tools, no manual follow-up.
 For businesses in trades and services where customers are on job sites (and cannot take calls during the day), this multi-channel continuity turns a single missed call into a booked appointment rather than a lost lead.